joselemk/final-project-nvidia/readme.md

 ## Running this project

 1. Install python 3.9, on the jetson nano you have to compile it yourself
-2. install the foll0wing librarys:
+2. install the following librarys: flask cv2 roboflow supervision
-flask
-cv2
-roboflow
-supervision
-3. Run the provided python code
+3. Run the provided python code (make sure to put your own roboflow API key in the respetive variable)

 [View a video explanation here](video link)